jamsdrak/ComfyUI-ZoomControls/README.md

 Solve the corner issue, but Can't figure out why the canvas freezes it does zoom but is freez (the grid dissapiers, and everything inside turns into a jpg basically)

+trying not to change to much code, adjustMouseEvent...